apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 [TOC]

 Many Sling projects want to be able to create model objects - POJOs which are automatically mapped from Sling objects, typically resources, but also request objects.
 Sometimes these POJOs need OSGi services as well.

-# Design Goals

-* Entirely annotation driven.
-"Pure" POJOs.
-* Use standard annotations where possible.
-* Pluggable
-* OOTB, support resource properties (via ValueMap), SlingBindings, OSGi services, request attributes
-* Adapt multiple objects - minimal required Resource and SlingHttpServletRequest
-* Client doesn't know/care that these objects are different than any other adapter factory
-* Support both classes and interfaces.
-* Work with existing Sling infrastructure (i.e. not require changes to other bundles).
+Sling Models provide an easy way to achieve this, integrating into the already existing pattern and infrastructure provided by Sling.

 # Basic Usage
 ## Model Classes

-In the simplest case, the class is annotated with `@Model` and the adaptable class.
-Fields which need to be injected are annotated with `@Inject`:
+In the simplest case, the model class is annotated with `@Model` and the adaptable class.
+Fields which need to be injected are annotated with `@ValueMapValue`:

     ::java
+    import org.apache.sling.api.resource.Resource;
+    import org.apache.sling.models.annotations.Model;
+    import org.apache.sling.models.annotations.injectorspecific.ValueMapValue;

     @Model(adaptables=Resource.class)
     public class MyModel {

-        @Inject
+        @ValueMapValue
         private String propertyName;
     }

-In this case, a property named "propertyName" will be looked up from the Resource (after first adapting it to a `ValueMap`) and it is injected.
+In this case, a property named `propertyName` will be looked up from the Resource (after first adapting it to a `ValueMap`) and it is injected.
 Fields can use any visibility modifier:

     ::java
     @Model(adaptables=Resource.class)
     public class PublicFieldModel {

-        @Inject
+        @ValueMapValue
         public String publicField;
     }

     @Model(adaptables=Resource.class)
     public class ProtectedFieldModel {

-        @Inject
+        @ValueMapValue
         protected String protectedField;
     }

     @Model(adaptables=Resource.class)
     public class PrivateFieldModel {

-        @Inject
+        @ValueMapValue
         private String privateField;
     }

     @Model(adaptables=Resource.class)
     public class PackagePrivateFieldModel {

-        @Inject
+        @ValueMapValue
         String packagePrivateField;
     }